Expected Delivery: 3-4 Days

 • Are dentists allowed to inject Botox?

-Dentists are well-known for their expertise in dealing with problems concerning the head and neck region.
-Their dexterity in complex dental and oro-facial procedures makes them the perfect candidate to administer Botox.
-However, the scope of this particular service may vary in different places.
-Therefore, it is best to have a licensed professional perform the procedure.
+Dentists are a group of specialists well-known for their expertise in dealing with health concerns related to the head and neck region.
+The dexterity they have in complex dental and oro-facial procedures ensures they are perfect candidates for administering Botox.
+However, the area of coverage of this particular service may vary from one dental office to another.
+Therefore, the best consideration is to have a licensed professional perform the procedure.

 • What cannot be done after Botox?